elusivecodes/FrostColor/README.md

 Create an array with a specified number of tint variations.

-- `tints` is a number indicating how shades you wish to generate, and will default to *10*.
+- `tints` is a number indicating how many tints you wish to generate, and will default to *10*.

 ```javascript
 const colorTints = color.tints(tints);